 Q. Do I have to pay rent if flood or fire damage forced me to leave my apartment?

 Rent is generally not due if you are forced out of the residence.
+If you are temporarily displaced while repairs are made, you are entitled to an “abatement,” meaning you are not required to pay rent for the period of time you are displaced from the unit while it is being repaired.
 However, if you were responsible for the flood or fire, you may be required to pay some or all of the rent, even if the residence is no longer habitable.

 SEE: Louisiana Civil Code article 2693

 Q. Can I cancel my lease because of flood or fire damage to my apartment?